luau-lang/site/src/content/docs/reference/api.md

 int luaL_checkoption(lua_State* L, int narg, const char* def, const char* const lst[]);
 ```

-Returns which string option out of the list of strings `lst` matches the `string` or a `number` at the argument index.
+Returns which string option out of the list of strings `lst` matches the `string` or a `number` argument.

 When default value `def` is not a `nullptr`, a string check using `luaL_optstring` is made, otherwise, `luaL_checkstring` is used.

-If the string check was successful, but the string was not found in the list, `""invalid option '{name}'"` error is thrown.
+If the string check was successful, but the string was not found in the list, `"invalid option '{name}'"` error is thrown.

 ## Vectors